dr-leo/PyHyphen/README.txt

         from hyphen.dictools import *

         # Download and install some dictionaries in the default directory using the default
-        # repository, usually the OpenOffice website
+        # repository, usually the LibreOffice website
         for lang in ['de_DE', 'fr_FR', 'en_UK', 'ru_RU']:
             if not is_installed(lang): install(lang)